rishub-tamirisa/tamper-resistance/README.md

 ## 🌐 Overview 🌐

 This repository contains implementations for TAR (including the Random Mapping initial safeguard), red-teaming evaluation, and baseline methods.
-The current implementation assumes that models from 🤗 Transformers, meaning they have the expected configs, subclasses, etc. However, in principle the FSDP wrapping can be made compatible with any model.
+The current implementation assumes that models come from 🤗 Transformers, meaning they have the expected configs, subclasses, etc. However, the FSDP wrapping can be made compatible with any model.
 We plan to update the code to be more agnostic when we migrate to FSDP v2.

 ## ☕ Quick Start ☕